kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 Previously, the versioning scheme required the Device Plugin's API version to match exactly the Kubelet's version.
 Since the graduation of this feature to Beta in v1.12 this is no longer a hard requirement.
 The API is versioned and has been stable since Beta graduation of this feature.
-Because of this, Kubelet upgrades should be seamless but there still may be changes in the API before stabilization making upgrades not guaranteed to be non-breaking.
+Because of this, kubelet upgrades should be seamless but there still may be changes in the API before stabilization making upgrades not guaranteed to be non-breaking.